About Our Produce

 Pigs are single stomach animals just like humans and require a balanced diet in order to grow and flourish.
 Feeding our pigs grain in conjunction with pasture and chestnuts is essential to their overall health and development.

-We have one purebred Wessex saddleback boar and two sows.
+We have one purebred Wessex saddleback boar and three sows.
 Pigs are social creatures so when it is time to give birth (farrow) the sows are able to help each other raise their piglets.

 The piglets, once born are also free to roam, but in the initial weeks like to stick close to their mother.
 At approximately 8 weeks old the piglets are weaned and moved to the other side of the farm.
 The mothers are able to come into good condition prior to being re-joined with the boar.